Home » Symptoms » Cat Symptoms A-Z » Running Around

 -

-Frequent meowing: Accompanying the running around, the cat may meow loudly, which may indicate stressStress refers to the state of an organism reacting to external stimuli or demands.
+Frequent vocalizationVocalization is the production of sounds that dogs and cats use to communicate.
+Changes in vocalization can indicate discomfort, pain, fear, or other emotional states.: Along with running around, the cat may vocalize loudly, which can indicate stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or pain.

 -

-Excessive grooming: If the cat grooms itself conspicuously often, this may indicate skin irritation or parasites.
+Excessive grooming: If the cat grooms itself noticeably often, this can indicate skin irritations or parasites.

 -